datacarpentry/image-processing/episodes/09-contours.md

 6. Use a bitwise and operation on the original image and the mask, producing the final image.

 Here is a Python program that implements this strategy.
+Everything up through finding the contours is the same as the previous program, so we will not go through that part of the code again.

 ~~~
 '''